Mabuhay, agbiag, and welcome to A Resting Place!

 In June 2023, A Resting Place opened as a community based resource and response to ongoing traumatic death in our local community.
 Prior to opening our physical location in the Chinatown International District, A Resting Place operated as an art pop-up, participating in various festivals and community events in Seattle.
 A Resting Place provides a peaceful no-cost refuge for navigating separation & loss through letter writing, interactive healing-arts workshops and commemorative activities to honor the deceased.
 A Resting Place also hosts various community gatherings throughout the year such as dance parties, musical performances, markets, and other types of grief centric pop-ups for our community.
 A Resting Place shares a brick and mortar with our friends at Biom Seattle.
 Learn more about them here!

-A Resting Place offers a place where grievers can feel into the everyday-ness of grief, a safe place to cry and express your grieving heart, connect with other grievers, and maybe most importantly, to find connection within your own self as you embark on this journey of loss.
-A Resting Place deeply values and uplifts the grief of Asian, Pasifika, Black, Brown, Indigenous and immigrant people in the PNW + Beyond.
+A Resting Place offers a place where visitors can feel into the everyday-ness of grief, engage in a safe place to cry and express a grieving heart, connect with other grievers, and most importantly, find connection within themselves as they embark on this journey of loss.
+A Resting Place deeply values and uplifts the grief of Asian, Pasifika, Black, Brown, Indigenous and immigrant people in the PNW and beyond!

 A Resting Place is powered by Shunpike.
 To donate, click here.